 The Food Services Intern must be at least 18 years old, or have graduated High School by June 2021.
 If you are younger than 18, please consider applying to serve as Summer Staff.

-The Food Services Intern will regularly work inside of a team environment, and they must have strong people skills.
+You will regularly work inside of a team environment, so strong people skills are necessary.
 This includes excellent interpersonal communication, an openness to resolve conflicts, and maintaining a friendly work environment.
-Further, applicants should have the ability to read and write in English, do basic mathematic calculations involving fractions, and follow food safety practices.

-The Food Services Intern position is a very active role, and volunteers must arrive in good physical health.
-Typical activities include standing for multiple hours at a time, lifting heavy objects overhead, and working in hot environments.
-While these activities are typical, volunteers may still be accepted even if they cannot perform one or more of these activities.
+The nature of this internship is very active, and interns must arrive in good physical health.
+Typical activities include standing for multiple hours at a time, lifting heavy objects overhead, and working in high-temperature conditions.
+While these things are typical, applicants may still be accepted even if they cannot perform one or more of these activities.

-Applicants will also be required to complete a medical release form before arriving for training on June 9th.
+In addition, applicants will be required to complete a medical release form before arriving for training.